ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/Wait.rst

 Wait
 ====

-Invokes the Wait ROS2 action server, which is implemented by the nav2_recoveries_ module.
+Invokes the Wait ROS 2 action server, which is implemented by the nav2_recoveries_ module.
 This action is used in nav2 Behavior Trees as a recovery behavior.

 .. _nav2_recoveries: https://github.com/ros-planning/navigation2/tree/master/nav2_recoveries